What is Royal Mail Print Assist?

-Print Assist icons are displayed at the top of your Click & Drop dashboard as circled below.
+Print Assist icons are displayed at the top of every page within Click & Drop.
 To install Print Assist, click the 'Auto print' icon as circled in the image below.

 Please note that Print Assist is only for Windows or macOS operating systems.
 You may require permissions to install the software on your computer or device.

 A separate pop up window will open.
 Check the 'Enable auto print' box.

 Once you have checked the box, you will receive the links to install the required software along with your Print Assist email address and password.

 Please note that the password is generated for you and cannot be changed.
 We advise you make a note of this password.
 You will only need to use it to connect to Print Assist for the first time.

 Click the link to download Print Assist for your operating system.

 If the link is not visible, you can find the locations here:

 Please note that Print Assist is not compatible with Windows XP.
 If you run Windows XP, we strongly recommend upgrading your system.